Mutual Exclusion

 Notification

 Simply using the synchronized keyword might not be sufficient.
 Consider a message board where threads can post messages and other threads can take them out.
 The message buffer has a fixed, bounded size.
-Adds can only be done when the buffer isn't full, and removes when not empty.
+Adds can only be done when the buffer isn’t full, and removes when not empty.
+The following seems reasonable, but is deeply flawed:

-public class UnsynchronizedBuffer {
+public class ImproperlySynchronizedBuffer {

 private Object[] data;